 Lucy Wynkoop, OSB

-Lucy Wynkoop, OSB; Renata and Walter Siegl
+Lucy Wynkoop, OSB; Walter Siegl

 Margaret D. McGee